 Centerville Elementary School reinforces Positive Behavioral Intervention and Supports, an evidence based framework for developing a positive learning environment.
 As a result, students are rewarded and recognized for displaying desired behavior in and out of the classroom.

-As part of PBIS our school expects all students to be Five Star Generals.
-Five Star Generals are always Striving for Excellence, Trustworthy, Attentive and Responsible.
+As part of PBIS our school expects all students to have Five Star General Pride!

 All companies, organizations, or individuals who are interested in supporting Centerville Elementary School, please contact the front office at 770-972-2220 or Ms. Jarrell at 678-639-3721.
 No gift is ever too small!